pacphi/make-onboarding-suck-less/scripts/tanzu/tap/README.md

 ENABLE_AUTOSCALER: false
 EOF

-tanzu cluster create --file zoolabs-tap.yml
+tanzu cluster create --file zoolabs-app-platform.yml

-tanzu cluster scale zoolabs-tap --worker-machine-count 3
+tanzu cluster scale zoolabs-app-platform --worker-machine-count 3
 ```
-> Replace occurrences of `zoolabs-tap` above with whatever name you'd like to give the workload cluster.
+> Replace occurrences of `zoolabs-app-platform` above with whatever name you'd like to give the workload cluster.
 You'll also want to replace the value of `AWS_SSH_KEY_NAME` with your own SSH key.
 Other property values may be updated as appropriate.

 Obtain the new workload cluster kubectl configuration.

 ```
-tanzu cluster kubeconfig get zoolabs-tap --admin
+tanzu cluster kubeconfig get zoolabs-app-platform --admin
 ```
-> Replace occurrence of `zoolabs-tap` above with name you gave the workload cluster.
+> Replace occurrence of `zoolabs-app-platform` above with name you gave the workload cluster.

 Sample output

 ```
-Credentials of cluster 'zoolabs-tap' have been saved You can now access the cluster by running 'kubectl config use-context zoolabs-tap-admin@zoolabs-tap'
+Credentials of cluster 'zoolabs-app-platform' have been saved You can now access the cluster by running 'kubectl config use-context zoolabs-app-platform-admin@zoolabs-app-platform'
 ```

 ## Upgrade kapp-controller